 She looks up, and sees his pretty eyes behind his shaggy bangs and his cute, easy-going smile.

-In those thirty seconds, when he was just so close and they were just thinking about one another, she could swear that everything would be right.
+But in those thirty seconds, when he was just so close and they were just thinking about one another, she could swear that everything would be right.
 Perfect.
 She never thought that he would have a girlfriend, or he would break her heart in tiny, tiny, little pieces.

 In those thirty seconds, it was just them.